 Magnesium And ED: Benefits

 Magnesium is an important mineral for the human body.
 It is estimated that magnesium is useful for nearly 3000 crucial biochemical reactions in the body, which are necessary for carrying out our day to day activities, including sleep.

 Yes, Sleep!
-Magnesium promotes the release of GABA compounds in the body, which promote sleep.
+Magnesium promotes the release of GABA compounds in the body, which promotes sleep.
 And it has been established several times that good and sound sleep promotes the synthesis of testosterone and improves sexual desire.
-Magnesium also helps in the production of nitric oxide in the body, the release of which contributes to achieve erections.
+Magnesium also helps in the production of nitric oxide in the body, the release of which contributes to achieving erections.

 Magnesium is also responsible for the absorption of Vitamin D in the body.
 Without magnesium, Vitamin D cannot be absorbed in the body.
 This may lead to sexual dysfunction as a result.
 If you start supplementing your diet with Vitamin D but do not have adequate magnesium along with it, existing magnesium stored in your body would deplete, causing magnesium deficiency.